Neilgibson26/MusicVisuals/README.md

 # Tutorial/Video of visuals

 Click the picture!!
-Or if not loading click anyways for video!!
+Or if not loading click link for video!!
 [![YouTube](https://i9.ytimg.com/vi_webp/v-pLqiG7g-Y/mqdefault.webp?time=1619444400000&sqp=CLCFm4QG&rs=AOn4CLAOi_r55nkh_FDuvWJKIrVr7edi-g)](https://youtu.be/v-pLqiG7g-Y)

 * *If this link does not work then the video is in the data folder!!*